Filco306/challenging-structural-assumptions/README.md

  (OntoZSL)](https://dl.acm.org/doi/10.1145/3442381.3450042) - [code here](https://github.com/genggengcss/OntoZSL).

 In my experiments, I re-used their code (instructions how to use these can be located in the READMEs of the respective folders).

+Also, I would like to acknowledge:
+- The work of many contributors to Wikidata :)
+- The creators of NELL!

 ## Cite this work